gsarjeant/subculture-of-one/content/garden/2025-03-02-another-time.md

 After [shaving an "N" into my head](/about/) in a perhaps excessive display of school spirit, I had a problem.
 No, the problem was not that I had shaved an "N" into my head.
 Down in the back, hecklers.

 The problem was that my hair is brown.
 Northwestern's "N" is purple.
 I'd already gone this far.
 I had to finish the job.
-I didn't know the first thing about dying hair, but I was in the Chemistry department!
+I didn't know the first thing about dyeing hair, but I was in the Chemistry department!
 All of my friends were in the Chemistry department!
 And they were _graduate students_!
 I was surrounded by some of the finest chemical minds in the country.
 This was going to be the purplest* "N" you ever saw.

 \* we weren't English majors